taniadcg/my-portfolio/deep-learning-and-ai-projects/convolutional-neural-networks/README.md

-# Folders Synchronization
-Synchronizes two folders
+# CNN for CIFAR-10 Image Classification

 ## Table of Contents
 1. [Description](#description)